Nena Cardenas

-Nena Cardenas, born Remy Cardenas, was a Filipina actress.
+Nena Cardenas, born Remy Cardenas (September 15, 1932 – June 11, 2020), was a Filipino actress.

 Biography

 Cardenas made her first acting appearance in the drama Kidlat sa Silangan (Lightning on the East) with Premiere Production.
-She made several movies with this studio, including one appearance with Rogelio dela Rosa in 48 Oras (48 Hours).
+She made several movies with this studio, including one appearance with Rogelio dela Rosa in 48 Oras (48 Hours), for which she won the Maria Clara Award.